widrikssons/widrikssons-api/resources.rst

 In exchange for these credentials, the authorization server issues access tokens called bearer tokens that you use for authorization when you make REST API requests.

 Re-use the access token until it expires.
-See our rate limiting guidelines.
 When it expires, you can get a new token.

 .. http:post:: /oauth/token